Estimation and exclusion restrictions in clustered linear models: Exclusion restrictions with clustered data

 Now suppose there are reasons to expect \emph{interference}—that is, an individual's outcome may be influenced by the treatment assignment of their friends, for example, due to the sharing of resources within social networks.
 The researcher observes the friendship network and randomizes treatment independently of it.
 The outcome equation is posited as

-where \( F_\ell \) is a friend-selection matrix indicating which peers may influence individual \( \ell \).
+where \( F_\ell \) encodes the friendship links relevant for individual $\ell$, so that $F_\ell' x$ is the vector of treatment assignments for peers who may influence individual $\ell$.
 The error term \( e_\ell \) is assumed to be independent of all assignments \( x \), but may be correlated within clusters to capture common shocks (e.g., village-level effects).
 In this case, the outcome modeling approach is complicated by the need to specify the functional form of the indirect effect.
 This effect might depend on whether \emph{any} friends are treated, the \emph{number} of treated friends, or the unobserved \emph{intensity} of friendships.
 The quantity \( g(W, F_\ell' x) \) may vary systematically within clusters, and this variation may not be well captured by fixed effects or observed covariates.
 Consequently, if the indirect effect is absorbed into the unmodeled regression error term, the outcome model \eqref{eq: panel model} may be misspecified.\looseness=-1

 Nonetheless, design-based assumptions remain valid for pairs \( \ell \) and \( \tilde\ell \) who are not friends: